sorbet/sorbet/README.md

 (but note that `--config=release*` has poor symbols because `-O2` is very aggressive, and no sanitization).

 Also note that `--config=release-linux` on Linux makes a fully static binary.
 This means that this binary can potentially run on any Linux distribution, but it has some quirks due to glibc having long-known bugs when linked statically (e.g. it can't resolve DNS names).

-### Set up "autogen" locally
+### Set up autogen locally

 Officially, local autogen is not supported.
-Welcome to Developer Productivity: local "autogen" is supported for you, by you.
-Sorbet depends on having a list of all Ruby files to run over, which we can get by running one of the intermediate steps of autogen locally:
+Welcome to Developer Productivity: local autogen is supported for you, by you.
+Sorbet depends on having a list of all Ruby files to run over, which we can get by running autogen:

 ```
+bundle install
-bundle exec rake build:autogen:SorbetFileListStep
+bundle exec scripts/bin/autogen
 ```

 This might fail for any number of reasons, but the error messages are usually decent if you need to troubleshoot.

-The generated file list will frequently get out of date, so you'll want to re-run it every time you have to run sorbet locally over pay-server.
+The generated files changes frequently.
+A good rule of thumb is: any time you pull pay-server, you'll need to re-run autogen.

 ### Make sure `sorbet` is on your PATH